 The Youth Endowment Fund’s Programme Evidence and Gap Map is the largest map of studies on this topic in the world, including more than 2,000 evaluations and systematic reviews.

-We commissioned an Evidence and Gap Map to find out what evidence already exists to prevent children from becoming involved in violence.
+We commissioned a Programmes Evidence and Gap Map to find out what evidence already exists to prevent children from becoming involved in violence.
 It maps over 2,000 studies, making it the largest map of its kind in the world focused on preventing youth violence.

 The Youth Endowment Fund (YEF) is a charity with a £200m endowment and a mission that matters.
 We’re here to prevent children and young people becoming involved in violence.
 We do this by finding out what works and building a movement to put this knowledge into practice.

 To deliver this mission, it is critical that we first map what research is already out there on what works best to prevent children from becoming involved in violence.
 We have now produced this map.
 We call it our Programmes Evidence and Gap Map.

 Our Programmes Evidence and Gap Map is an interactive online tool that provides an overview of what research has been done on preventing children from becoming involved in violence.